 I would expect criminal referrals from Horowitz.

-Okay, I think we're gonna have more criminal referrals, but in this particular case, I think Rudy Giuliani summed it up pretty well, uh, John.
+But in this particular case, I think Rudy Giuliani summed it up pretty well, John.

-And he said I put people in jail for much less than that.
+And he said, I put people in jail for much less than that.

 He said, Comey lied, straight out lied.